nicoleman0/security.github.io/_posts/2025-04-12-Startup-CTF.md

 # Nmap done at Sat Apr 12 14:36:49 2025 -- 1 IP address (1 host up) scanned in 14.10 seconds
 ```

-## FTP
+### FTP

-It looks like the FTP server used by the startup has anonymous login enabled.
+It looks like the FTP server used by the startup has *anonymous* login enabled.
 That makes it a lot easier for me to snoop around.

-FTP:
 ![ftp](/security.github.io/images/startup/FTP.png)

 I couldn't really find anything useful, but maybe I can upload a malicious file that I can then execute from the browser.
 This FTP server is most likely for their website that is currently being built.

-After doing a gobuster search:
+After doing a **gobuster** search:

 ![gobuster](/security.github.io/images/startup/gobuster.png)

 Bingo - there is a `/files` path.
 When navigating to this page, I notice that it is the same directory as when we accessed by FTP.
 This means I can upload a malicious file through the FTP connection and execute it via the browser!